How do I get ING's additional Savings Maximiser variable rate?

 How can I retrieve my saved online application?

-When you log into online banking, you will see links to your incomplete applications on the "My Summary" page.
+When you log into online banking on the ING website, you will see links to your incomplete applications on the "My Summary" page.
 Choose the application you want to complete and follow the required steps.

 Alternatively, you can also find your incomplete applications on the list of accounts under the "Accounts" page.